Teaching English in Yangzhou

 - Teaching Experience Is Preferred But Not Required

-Why Teaching English in Yangzhou?
+Why Teach English in Yangzhou?

 Not too far from Nanjing, you’ll find Yangzhou, located in the middle of Jiangsu Province.
 Right inside the Yangtze Delta Region, this dynamic port city boasts fantastic opportunities while being surrounding by natural landscapes and plenty of history to discover.